Phobos-developers/Phobos/docs/AI-Scripting-and-Mapping.md

 x=10102,n
 ```

-##### `10103` Load Onto Transports
+##### `10103` Load onto Transports

 - If the TaskForce contains unit(s) that can be carried by the transports of the same TaskForce then this action will make the units enter the transports.
-In Single player missions the next action must be "Wait until fully loaded" (`43,0`) or the script will not continue.
+In single player missions the next action must be "Wait until fully loaded" (`43,0`) or the script will not continue.

 In `aimd.ini`:
 ```ini